cmacdougald/GAME2338/gamecritiquetemplate.md

 Full title of the game.

-### Game Type
+### Game Genre

-The genre and play style of the game
+The genre and play style of the game.

 ### Platform